Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 • open a bank account;

-• stick to the health insurance fund;
+• register with a health insurance fund;

 • visit the ministry of absorption;